 UNIFORM DRESS POLICY

 All students must be in uniform every day.
 There will be out-of-uniform days which will be announced during the course of the school year (a dress code for such days is included in this section.
-If, for any reason, your child must come to school out of uniform, they must be dropped off at the school office and a parent must speak with either the principal or the dean of students regarding the matter.
+If, for any reason, your child must come to school out of uniform, they must be dropped off at the front office, and a parent must speak with either the principal or the Dean of Students regarding the matter.
 Students who are out of uniform without this excuse will be sent to the office and the parent will be called to bring the proper clothing.

 ***ALL SCHOOL CLOTHES ARE TO BE LABELED WITH